Mrs. Kate's Life Story

 More songs for the grands came along, so I recorded Lightning Bug Lullabies in 2015, and my character-building powerhouse, I Think I Can in 2017.
 I Think I Can won a Parents' Choice Approved Award!

-I'll admit, my life is really busy!
-Being a pastor's wife is a full-time job in itself.
-Add in the recording and live performing and it can get a little crazy at times.
-But God has gifted me with lots of energy, and I love to use it by blessing people with my music.
-So far I have performed in over 400 schools, over 130 libraries, and lots of festivals, senior venues and churches.
+Our Callahan years were busy ones!
+Being a pastor's wife, recording and performing about 200 shows per year kept me busy and happy.
+God has gifted me with lots of energy, and I love to use it by blessing people with my music.
+So far I have performed in over 405 schools, over 150 libraries, and lots of festivals, senior venues and churches.